Little Girl with Apple

 For a more comprehensive understanding of food insecurity, we recommend the USDA’s annual report on Household Food Security in the United States.

-Household Hunger in 2021 Infographic: 34 million Americans lived in households that experienced hunger or lacked access to an affordable, nutritious diet.
+47 million Americans lived in households that experienced hunger or lacked access to and affordable, nutritious diet.

 Federal Food Programs